s-baumann/UnivariateFunctions.jl/docs/src/Regression.md

 - `simplification_frequency`: Simplify every N fits. `0` disables.
 Default `0`
 - `left`, `right`: Domain bounds for simplification.
 Default `-Inf`, `Inf`

+The `fit!` function also accepts `weights` (`Vector{<:Real}` or `missing`) to pass observation weights to the underlying regression.
+For `UnivariateAdjustedFitter`, weights are used both for the shape fit and for the per-group coefficient estimation.

 ## Simplifying Piecewise Functions

 The `simplify` function reduces the complexity of a `Piecewise_Function` by evaluating it at evenly spaced points and re-interpolating: